I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_parameters.md

 <div class="alert"><b>Note</b>  For Windows Server 2012, the <b>SerializationVersion</b> member must be set to NDIS_SWITCH_OBJECT_SERIALIZATION_VERSION_1.</div>
 <div> </div>

+`PropertyInstanceId`

+An NDIS_SWITCH_OBJECT_INSTANCE_ID value that identifies the instance of the  property for the extensible switch port.

+`PropertyBufferLength`

+A ULONG value that specifies the size, in bytes, of the property buffer.

+`PropertyBufferOffset`

+A ULONG value that specifies the offset, in bytes, to the property buffer that follows the <b>NDIS_SWITCH_PORT_PROPERTY_PARAMETERS</b> structure.
+The offset is measured from the start of the <b>NDIS_SWITCH_PORT_PROPERTY_PARAMETERS</b> structure up to the beginning of the property buffer.

+`Reserved`

+Reserved for future use.

 ## Remarks
 The <b>NDIS_SWITCH_PORT_PROPERTY_PARAMETERS</b> structure is used in the following OID set requests: